sidonieB/Workflows/2_target_capture_data_analysis.md

 #### Be up to date
 Ensure that you don't miss an important update of HybPiper by consulting the website regularly.
 Consult also this website for new solutions.
-And please don't hesitate to contribute!
+And please don't hesitate to contribute to this page so that it also keeps up to date!

 #### Organize yourself
 Make folders corresponding to the different steps, and move the relevant files in them.
 For instance you may have a folder with the raw data, a folder with the trimmed data, a folder with the output of a given HybPiper run, a folder with the final gene files...

 #### Tidy up
-HybPiper provides a cleaning script cleanup.py that removes unnecessary files.
+HybPiper provides a cleaning script that removes unnecessary files (see section above on that topic).
 In addition, after a few trials you should be able to know what files are really necessary and what files can be deleted or at least moved to an external, long storage place.

 #### Work in a reproducible way, for you and for others
 At least, keep track of your commands.
 You can consult/save the output of the **history** command, or just take notes of your commands.